EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/mutations.md

 **SchemaBuilderOptions.AutoCreateInputTypes**
 If true (default = false) and an object type is encountered during reflection of the mutation parameters it will be added to the schema as an InputObject type.

 When `AutoCreateInputTypes` is true, to inject a service, pass it to the constructor of the mutation controller and store it in a field.
-EntityGraphQL can't detect services passed as method parameters because `ServiceProvider` is not supplied at schema screation.
+EntityGraphQL can't detect services passed as method parameters because `ServiceProvider` is not supplied at schema creation.

 **SchemaBuilderOptions.AddNonAttributedMethodsInControllers**
-If true (deafult = false), EntityGraphQL will add any method in the mutation class as a mutation without needing the `[GraphQLMutation]` attribute.
+If true (default = false), EntityGraphQL will add any method in the mutation class as a mutation without needing the `[GraphQLMutation]` attribute.
 Methods must be **Public** and **not inherited** but can be either **static** or **instance**.

-`SchemaBuilderOptions` in herits from `SchemaBuilderOptions` and those options are passed to the `SchemaBuilder` methods.
+`SchemaBuilderOptions` inherits from `SchemaBuilderOptions` and those options are passed to the `SchemaBuilder` methods.
 An important one for mutations is

 **SchemaBuilderOptions.AutoCreateNewComplexTypes**
 If true (default = true) any complex class types that a mutation returns is added to the schema as a query type if it is not already there.